Choosing between Runway and Causal? Read this before you decide

 • Accessible and understandable: Finance can empower other teams with curated, live data.

-• Drill-down with dimensional layers: You can drill from Revenue to Revenue by Customer, Region, Class, or Product Line — powered by database stacking.
+• Drill-down with dimensional layers: You can drill from Revenue to Revenue by Customer, Region, Class, or Product Line, all powered by database stacking.

-With Runway, Finance teams can build a shared understanding of the business.
+With Runway, Finance teams can build a shared understanding of the business off the same live model they use to plan.

 Causal